eden-box/documentation/README.md

-# documentation
-📘 Eden Box Documentation
+# 📘 Eden Box Documentation

 ## Description
 These documents summarize all knowledge needed in order to redeploy and maintain the existing Eden Box project components, while requiring only basic Linux and sysadmin knowledge, easily acquirable online.